AGH-Code-Industry/monstrous-tide/MOT Docs/Project Wiki/3. Items/Weapons/Weapons descriptions/Lantern of Randolph Carter.md

 ---
 tags: items
 type: weapons, description
-description: "A description of weapon *Menacing Lantern* and everything related to it."
+description: "A description of weapon *Lantern of Randolph Carter* and everything related to it."
 upgrade: base
 ---
+*Formerly known as Menacing Lantern.*
 ___

 >This document will outline the most important aspects of weapon in the title - its properties, progression scheme, statistics, principles of working and many more.
 It is a sketch, as it needs specified information provided by programmers.